p2k3m/ResumeForge/README.md

 > Onboarding a new teammate?
 Point them at [docs/onboarding.md](docs/onboarding.md) for a narrative walkthrough of the regular candidate flow.

 > Need the storage deep-dive?
 Share [docs/storage-model.md](docs/storage-model.md) with engineers and SystemOps to explain the S3 layout and download flow.
+>
+> Rolling out infrastructure or touching CI/CD?
+Review [docs/ci-cd-iac.md](docs/ci-cd-iac.md) for the authoritative guidance on pipelines, IaC, and local tooling expectations.

 ## Microservice layout